Waikato Expressway latest news

 - Cambridge information sheet, February 2014 (PDF, 400KB)

 - Cambridge – Tamahere/Pickering Road information day posters (PDF, 11 pages, 10MB)

 The Waikato Expressway will provide 102km of continuous divided four-lane highway and reduce the length of State Highway 1 by 6km.
 It will provide a further 12km of new or upgraded links and a new bridge over the Waikato River north of Hamilton.

-The expressway will improve economic growth and productivity for Auckland, Waikato, and the Bay of Plenty through more efficient movement of people and freight.
+The Expressway will improve economic growth and productivity for Auckland, Waikato, and the Bay of Plenty through more efficient movement of people and freight.
 Increased capacity will make the route safer and will move through-traffic away from smaller communities like Huntly, Ngaruawahia and Cambridge.
 This will reduce congestion in those townships and provide journey time savings to through traffic of up to 35 minutes.
-Important cultural and historic sites such the Urupa on Taupiri Mountain and the Rangiriri Pa will benefit from the improvements provided by the expressway.
+Important cultural and historic sites such as the Urupa on Taupiri Mountain and Rangiriri Pa will benefit from the improvements provided by the Expressway.
 The Expressway will provide route safety and faster travel times for tourists driving between Auckland and popular sites in Waitomo, Taupo, Rotorua and further south.